Achievable logoAchievable logo

 • Oils: 3-7 tsp/day

-• These values provide baseline dietary intake suggestions for those engaging in moderate activity.
+• These values are baseline intake suggestions for people who are not physically active and are engaging in moderate activity.

 Vegetable subgroup recommendations